~ How to Identify If Your Church Has Reached a Plateau and What to Do About It ~

 (NOTE: Want to know the proper roles and responsibilities for Church Boards?
 Click here)

-8. You are managing what you have.
+8. You are managing what you have now.

 While you have to manage staff or teams of volunteers, remaining there will only get you so far.
 Always think and manage with the future in your present.
 What do I mean by that?

 It’s easy to see flaws and “opportunities to improve” in other people’s leadership.
 However, it’s much more difficult for leaders themselves to come to grips with these realities in their lives.